 12. Seralves Museum:

-This is one of the top activities on every travelers to-do list in Porto.
+It’s difficult to choose what to visit in Porto during your stay, but for every art lover, this is an unmissable one.
 Surrounded by its impressive French-style gardens, the Fundação Serralves (Seralves Foundation) is Portugal’s main contemporary art museum.
-Art lovers, prepare to marvel at this stunning institute’s Art Deco architecture and stunning exhibits.
-Afterwards make sure you go for a romantic stroll through its green gardens, losing yourselves in the beauty of its flowers like an artist in awe of their muse!
+Prepare to marvel at this stunning institute’s Art Deco architecture and stunning exhibits.
+Afterward make sure you go for a romantic stroll through its green gardens, losing yourselves in the beauty of its flowers like an artist in awe of their muse!

 13. Porto’s Ribeira:

-That postcard image that comes to mind when you think of Porto?
-Yep, that’s the Ribeira!
-The winding streets flow into the banks of the Douro, taken over by moss, dew and mist, and dotted with small houses of all different colors and wacky styles.
-It is well worth getting lost in this labyrinth, enjoying every corner and breathing in the real Porto.
+If you are wondering what to visit in Porto first, this is our pick: the Ribeira!
+The true spirit of Porto.
+The winding streets flow into the banks of the Douro, taken over by moss, dew, and mist, and dotted with small houses of all different colors and wacky styles.
+It’s well worth getting lost in this labyrinth, enjoying every corner and their narrow streets, and breathing in the real Porto.
 Always a good idea to stop at the Plaza de Ribeira to recharge your batteries and take in the authentic atmosphere.

 14. Bolhão Market: